igorcasmarques/igorcasmarques.github.io/my-story/13-graduation-ub.md

 "I'll send you their email.
 It's an octet or nonet with things like drums, lap steel guitar, uillean pipes... if you write for them, your piece won't have much of a performance life.
 It'll be one-and-done."

-It's safer for composers to write for common instrumental groupings (and their subsets) because this increases the likelihood of the piece being picked up by various ensembles.
+It's safer for composers to write for common instrumental groupings (and their subsets) because this increases the likelihood of the piece being picked up by multiple ensembles.

 But writing music was never about playing it safe for me.
 New music is already a weird field; if my dissertation piece was going to be played only once, I might as well make it so weird it'd be impossible to replicate.

-I wrote a recited monodrama based on the poetry of [Ferreira Gullar](https://en.wikipedia.org/wiki/Ferreira_Gullar) for actor, stage props, an 8-piece chamber ensemble, and a stereo fixed-media track.
+I wrote a recited monodrama based on the poetry of [Ferreira Gullar](https://en.wikipedia.org/wiki/Ferreira_Gullar) for actor, stage props, an 8-piece chamber ensemble, and a fixed-media track.
 I called it [*Noturno*](https://www.proquest.com/docview/2303837514?sourcetype=Dissertations%20&%20Theses), and premiered it alongside ELISION in April 2019.

 This collaboration with ELISION remains the highest honour of my career.[^1]